top of page

 Anita Lindberg

-Foot yoga, aroma baths, neem oil, packs and marma points!
 Vitalized living feet give us much more balance and well-being than we dream of.
 Movement of the toes and ankles helps to increase energy flow throughout the body and results in better grounding and relaxing the nervous system.
 The soles of the feet are full of marma points, which in Ayurveda are described as connecting links between our physical and spiritual bodies.
-Each one of them relates to an internal organ or a
+Each one of them relates to an internal organ or a body process.
+Give your feet some extra attention, for exa

 Anita Lindberg